 - Payroll integrations: Send timesheets directly to your payroll provider.
 Buddy Punch integrates with platforms like QuickBooks, ADP, Gusto, Paychex, Workday, and more.

-- GPS tracking and geofencing: Log employee GPS locations on clock in/out, track employees in real-time, or set up geofences to prevent clocking in or out when not on location.
+- GPS tracking and geofence time tracking: Log employee GPS locations on clock in/out, track employees in real-time, or set up geofences to prevent clocking in or out when not on location.

 - Time theft prevention: Capture a picture of employees when they clock in and out to prevent buddy punching, or use Face ID to enable facial recognition identification.

-- Job costing: Create jobs, companies, or any type of label to assign employee time toward.
-Time spent at each job will be reflected on employee time cards and reports.
+- Job costing time clock: Create jobs, companies, or any type of label to assign employee time toward.
+Time spent at each job will be reflected on employee time cards and in your time tracking reports.

 Buddy Punch also has one of the highest customer ratings in the entire time clock software category, with an overall 4.8 out of 5-star rating on Capterra across more than 1,000 reviews.